Macaulay Culkin and Brenda Song Are Engaged: See Her Massive Ring - E! Online

 Kevin McCallister and London Tipton are engaged!
 Well, Macaulay Culkin and Brenda Song are.

-Four years after they started dating, the Home Alone star and the Disney alum are ready to tie the knot.
-Song, 33, confirmed the news on Jan.
+Four years after they started dating, the Home Alone star and the Disney alum are ready to tie the knot, a source close to the couple tells E!
+News.
+Song, 33, also confirmed the news on Jan.
 25 while stepping out in Beverly Hills with a gorgeous diamond ring on that finger.

 This relationship milestone comes less than a year after the former Suite Life of Zack & Cody actress gave birth to the couple's first child.
 While the private pair kept Song's pregnancy out of the spotlight, Culkin's rep confirmed the arrival of their son Dakota Song Culkin in April.
 "We are overjoyed," the stars, who named their baby after Culkin's late sister, said in a statement at the time.